RayAndrade/TheRayCode/PHP/AbstractFactory/README.md

 echo "Client: Testing the same client code with the second factory type:<br/>";
 clientCode(new Factory2);
 ```
-When we run the code we get:
+When we run the code we should get:

 ```
 Client: Testing client code with the first factory type: